DavyYue/trajAPI/README.md

 Automate the process for converting a given trajectory for a bead into the desired rdf.
 Establish a mapping for the coarse-grain bead and construct the corresponding coarse-grain trajectory.

+...
+Incoming updates arriving this July 2017 to a Github repository near you ...

 ## Getting Started